How Does Humidity Affect Hardwood?

-Nothing compares to the warmth and energy of genuine hardwood floors.
-They're versatile enough to shine in the most traditional, formal spaces and in the most sleek contemporary ones as well, and they can be found in millions of homes, restaurants, hotels, boutique clothiers, and countless other venues.
-But keeping wood floors safe from moisture damage can be tricky.
+Nothing compares to the timeless look of genuine hardwood floors.
+They are versatile enough to shine in the most traditional, formal spaces and in the most sleek contemporary ones as well.
+Hardwood floors can be found in millions of homes, restaurants, hotels, boutique clothiers, and countless other venues.
+However, keeping wood floors safe from moisture damage can be tricky.
 The moisture content of the boards causes wood to swell and contract depending on the weather and season, which can cause unsightly gaps, bulges, and warps.

 When freshly cut, wooden boards have a moisture content (MC) of anywhere from 30% to 250%.
-After boards are cut, they're fired in a kiln to evaporate the moisture, resulting in a hard, dry board with a MC of only 6-8%.
-The resulting board is (hopefully) stable enough to use to frame homes, build furniture, craft custom cabinets, or to create wood flooring.
-The problem occurs when floors are not installed or sealed correctly, or when an unusually humid environment causes the wood to swell more than expected.
+After boards are cut, they're fired in a kiln to evaporate the moisture, resulting in a hard, dry board with a MC of only 6% to 8%.
+The resulting board is stable enough to use to frame homes, build furniture, craft custom cabinets, or to create wood flooring.
+The problem occurs when floors are not installed or sealed correctly, and when a humid environment causes the wood to swell more than expected.
 The result?
 Boards that curl up at the edges, creating an uneven surface.

-Extremely humid environments make wood floors harder to care for--but very dry climates can cause issues, as well.
-If boards are too dry, they'll lose their suppleness and glow, becoming more prone to cracking and shrinking up.
+Extremely humid environments make wood floors harder to care for, but very dry climates can cause issues as well.
+If boards are too dry, they will lose their suppleness and glow, becoming more prone to cracking and shrinking.
 This can cause gaps between the floorboards over time.
 It can also cause boards to become more brittle, breaking and cracking more easily, and squeaking when you walk on them.

 How To Give Your Wood Floors The Best Shot at a Long Life